CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

     </tab>
 </tabs>

-Redis do not use username/password authentication, but rather a ACL system.
-For now, CV3 do not support such authentication method, and only supports redis without authentication.
+Redis does not use traditional username/password authentication but instead relies on an ACL system.
+Currently, CV3 does not support this authentication method and only works with Redis without authentication.

 Redis may also be configured as a cluster.
 When using a redis cluster, set the `cluster` option in CV3 configuration to `true`.